 - Manhattan Eye, Ear and Throat Hospital in New York

 - Plastic and reconstructive surgery training: Temple University Hospital in Philadelphia

-The Institute for Advanced Reconstruction participates in a wide range of insurance plans, including Blue Cross Blue Shield, Horizon NJ Health, Qualcare, and Medicare.
+The Institute for Advanced Reconstruction participates in a wide range of insurance plans, including Blue Cross Blue Shield, Cigna, Horizon NJ Health, Qualcare, and Medicare.
 Each physician has their accepted insurance and hospital affiliations.
 For those out of network, our insurance specialists will work with you before your appointment to find the most coverage available for your treatment.
 We can often develop individual agreements with your insurance carrier for your personalized treatment plan.

 Hamid Abdollahi, MD, FACS